Contents

 - 8 Technical support and help

 - 9 Having problems?
-Meter Frequently Asked Questions (FAQ)
+CO2 Gadget Frequently Asked Questions (FAQ)

-CO2 Gadget is a firmware to create high quality CO2 meterswith optional sensors for suspended particles, temperature, humidity, atmospheric pressure and others that allow us to analyse the air quality we breathe.
+CO2 Gadget is a firmware to create high quality CO2 monitors/meterswith optional sensors for temperature, humidity, atmospheric pressure and others that allow us to analyse the air quality we breathe.

-CO2 Gadget is a CO2 meter (and much more) easy to build, easy to record and easy to use.
+CO2 Gadget is a CO2 monitor (and much more) easy to build, easy to install and easy to use.

-This meter is as easy or even easier to assemble than CO2 Easy (the one from the CO2 meter tutorial of this blog).
-Perfect for users who just want a meter, without complicating their life, even if they have never had any contact with electronic projects. and are not technically inclined.
+This monitor is as easy or even easier to assemble than CO2 Easy (the one from the old CO2 Meter tutorial on this long-running blog, which has been built by hundreds or thousands of users).
+CO2 Gadget is perfect for users who just want a meter, without complicating their life, even if they have never had any contact with electronic projects. and are not technically inclined.

 CO2 Gadget highlights

-Among the interesting functionalities implemented, you can find the following ones salient features:
+Among the interesting functionalities implemented, you can find (among many others) the following ones advanced features:

 - Real-time display in display, web page and serial port

-- Three communication modes: WIFI, Bluetooth and ESP-NOW
+- Three modes of communication: WIFI, Bluetooth and ESP-NOW

 - Temperature display in degrees Celsius or Fahrenheit